nmstate/kubernetes-nmstate/docs/user-guide/102-configuration.md

 ## Configuring multiple nodes concurrently

-By default, Policy configuration is applied sequentially, one node at a time.
+By default, Policy configuration is applied in parallel on 50% of nmstate enabled nodes.
-This configuration strategy is safe and prevents the entire cluster from being temporarily unavailable, if the applied configuration breaks network connectivity.
+This configuration strategy is considered safe enough and prevents the entire cluster from being temporarily unavailable, if the applied configuration breaks network connectivity.

-For big clusters however, it may take too much time for a configuration to finish.
-In such a case, `maxUnavailable` can be used to define portion size of a cluster that can apply a policy configuration concurrently.
+User may change this behaviour per policy by setting `maxUnavailable` field to define portion size of a cluster that can apply a policy configuration in parallel.
-MaxUnavailable specifies percentage or a constant number of nodes that can be progressing a policy at a time.
-The default is "50%" of cluster nodes.
+MaxUnavailable specifies percentage or a constant number of nodes that can be applying a policy at a time.

 The following policy specifies that up to 3 nodes may be progressing concurrently: